Notice is hereby given that the next meeting of National Breed Councils will be held on Saturday, 27 July 2019 commencing at 10.00 a.m. at:

 5 Uniting Lane

-BULLA VICTORIA 3428
+BULLA Victoria 3428

-National Breed Councils are invited to submit agenda items for this meeting to the ANKC Administrator, by no later than COB Tuesday, 31 March 2015 to allow sufficient time for the agenda to be promulgated prior to the meeting.
+National Breed Councils are invited to submit agenda items for this meeting to the ANKC Administrator, by no later than COB 3 June 2019 to allow sufficient time for the agenda to be promulgated prior to the meeting.

 National Breed Councils are invited to send two representatives to attend the meeting.
-The names of your representatives are to be submitted to the ANKC Administrator, by no later than COB 13 Wednesday, May 2015.
+The names of your representatives are to be submitted to the ANKC Administrator, by no later than COB 12 July 2019.

 ANKC Ltd Administrator